Pinjasaur/gran/README.md

 of the game is to get more better at Python 3 and KISS while doing it.
 Only HTTP-01 challenges are used, so no wildcard certificates (those require the DNS-challenges).
 Heavily inspired by other projects such as acme-tiny, I suspect there will be a lot of parallels between other minimal ACME clients.
+Revoking is not supported.

 ## Overview